Microbes, rocks, and words

-Before MIT, I studied geobiology at Caltech and spent a Fulbright at the University of Southern Denmark in Odense.
+Before coming to MIT, I spent a Fulbright at the University of Southern Denmark.

 When I’m not in the lab or re-re-re-writing a lede, I’m probably either climbing, adding to my too-tall stack of German flashcards, or overthinking a tweet.

 There are many paths into science writing, and mine is just one.
 But given that there seem to be plenty of other academics out there curious about writing about science, I thought it might be helpful to walk through exactly how I placed – and got paid for – my first real science story.Read more

 Without water, photosynthesis shuts down.
 To survive dry spells, desert microbes scavenge traces of hydrogen from the air and burn it for energy.
 Some even use hydrogen to fuel carbon fixation.Read more

 How to say my name